Roehrkard/machine_failrue_AI_predictor/README.md

 7. Created a Tree Graph Viz using sklearn.tree.

 ### About Dataset
-The dataset consists of 10,000 data points stored as rows with 6 features in columns:/n
+The dataset consists of 10,000 data points stored as rows with 6 features in columns:
-•	air temperature [K]: generated using a random walk process later normalized to a standard deviation of 2 K around 300 K
+1. Air temperature [K]: generated using a random walk process later normalized to a standard deviation of 2 K around 300 K
-•	process temperature [K]: generated using a random walk process normalized to a standard deviation of 1 K, added to the air temperature plus 10 K.
+2. Process temperature [K]: generated using a random walk process normalized to a standard deviation of 1 K, added to the air temperature plus 10 K.
-•	rotational speed [rpm]: calculated from powepower of 2860 W, overlaid with a normally distributed noise
+3. Rotational speed [rpm]: calculated from powepower of 2860 W, overlaid with a normally distributed noise
-•	torque [Nm]: torque values are normally distributed around 40 Nm with an Ïƒ = 10 Nm and no negative values.
+4. Torque [Nm]: torque values are normally distributed around 40 Nm with an Ïƒ = 10 Nm and no negative values.
-•	tool wear [min]: Minutes of tool wear to the used tool in the process.
+5. Tool wear [min]: Minutes of tool wear to the used tool in the process.
-•	Failure_Type: Type of failure as a result of given operating variables.
+6. Failure_Type: Type of failure as a result of given operating variables.